 The benefits of weight training are truly amazing.
 Training with free weights is a fitness activity that people of all ages can participate in and benefit from.

 Benefits of Working out With Free Weights

 - Improve your range of motion

 - Strengthen your bone density and joints

 - Improve heart health

-Researchers have long determined that starting a weight lifting plan can also improve your posture, help you get better sleep, beneficial in maintaining weight loss, in addition to lowering inflammation, and staving off chronic disease.
+Researchers have long determined that starting a weightlifting plan can also improve your posture, help you get better sleep, be beneficial in maintaining weight loss, in addition to lowering inflammation, and stave off chronic disease.

 However, you can expand your at-home workout options with dumbbells.
-The cost for a beginner’s set of adjustable weight dumbbells start around $50, and increases as you add more weight.
+The cost for a beginner’s set of adjustable weight dumbbells starts around $50, and increases as you add more weight.

 If you are looking for an alternative to free weights for your home workouts, resistance bands are a great option.
 These elastic bands come in a variety of colors and provide varying levels of resistance when pulled and stretched.

 A set of resistance bands are very affordable and can be purchased $10 to $50.
 What I love most is that resistance bands are light and portable, and I can take them with me whenever I have to travel out of town.